zeixcom/ui-element/docs-src/pages/api.md

 <section>

-## Signal Producers
+## Extractors

-Declare how signals are initialized.
-Functions returning type [SignalProducer](api/type-aliases/SignalProducer.html) that will be used to create [Computed](api/type-aliases/Computed.html) signals as read-only reactive properties on the component.
+Declare derived reactive properties.
+Functions returning type [Extractor](api/type-aliases/Extractor.html) that will be used to create [Computed](api/type-aliases/Computed.html) read-only reactive properties on the component.

 - [fromContext](api/functions/fromContext.html) consumes a context value from nearest ancestor context provider component
+- [fromDOM](api/functions/fromDOM.html) creates a computed signal reflecting a property of a descendant element
 - [fromEvents](api/functions/fromEvents.html) creates a computed signal from event transformers on descendant elements
-- [fromSelector](api/functions/fromSelector.html) creates a computed signal of descentant elements matching a CSS selector
+- [fromSelector](api/functions/fromSelector.html) creates a computed signal of descendant elements matching a CSS selector

 </section>